Profile Pic

 Agenda-based Parser for Multiple Context-free Grammars [Github]

-This is an agenda-based parsing Python module for multiple context-free grammars a full test suite implemented in Pytest.
-Multiple context-free grammar is a class of grammar that is strictly more expressive than context-free grammar.
+This is an agenda-based parsing Python module for multiple context-free grammar.
+Multiple context-free grammar is a class of grammars that is strictly more expressive than context-free grammar, which can be used for cross-serial dependencies, agreement within relative clauses, etc.

 Retrieval-Augmented Event Extraction [Github]

-I conducted extensive experienments on GPT-4o and Claude Sonnet 3.5's capability of extracting event roles from the FAMuS dataset using various prompt strategies.
+I conducted extensive experiments on GPT-4o and Claude Sonnet 3.5's capability of extracting event roles from the FAMuS dataset using various prompt strategies.
 Using the CEAF family of metrics, the results suggest that large language models can not extract roles accurately and truthfully, indicating that they do not have human-level event understanding.
-However, after some post-processing, the extracitons can still be useful for some applications.
+However, after some post-processing, the extractions can still be useful for some applications.

 Check out the paper if you're interested about this study and the results.